 Tools play an important role in Baking.
-As a beginner, it might be a complex for you to know all the essential tools for baking.
+As a beginner, it might be complex for you to know all the essential tools for baking.
 When I started developing a passion for baking, I was not aware of different baking tools and equipment and their uses.
 I wish somebody had given me a baking essential checklist and helped me out.
 This is exactly what I will help you with.
 In this article, I will talk about the essential baking tools for beginners and help you create your baking tool list.

 Give ordinary people the right tools, and they will design and build the most extraordinary things

 Let’s divide the tools for baking into three parts.
 Before oven, in the oven, and after oven.
-Typically, anything that falls into the category of “before oven” and “in the oven” are must to have tools.
+Typically, anything that falls into the category of “before oven” and “in the oven” is must to have tools.
 After oven may or may not fall into must to have baking tools.
-Further, for a particular tool, you may find few alternatives already available in your home and might not even need to buy.
+Further, for a particular tool, you may find a few alternatives already available in your home and might not even need to buy.
 For example, I don’t use a donut cutter.
 I simply use a small size bowl to cut the shape of the donut and use a bottle cap to cut the center portion of the donut.

 From where to buy basic tools for baking?